Mazlan Ismail: Amplifying the Voice of the Disability Community in Manifesto Campaign

-One of the most notable issues raised and became a manifesto of Mazlan during the general election was the pledge to assist the needy particularly the disabled community in Malaysia.
+One of the most notable issues raised and became a manifesto of Mazlan during the general election was the pledge to support the underserved, particularly the disability community in Malaysia.

-Inspired by his own eldest son who's an OKU (Orang Kelainan Upaya) with blind disability from birth, Mazlan is set to bring up the disabled community's voice into parliament if he was elected into it.
-Notable appearance of his son was when he prayed in public for his father's victory in the election (video).
-Mazlan was quoted saying that having had a personal experience in raising a disabled child, he empathise and understand more of the feeling and challenges faced by parents with similar situations.
-He promised to adopt three existing rehabilitative centres in the constituency, namely in Kampung Pertama, Seberang Jaya and Kampung Tanah Liat.
+Motivated by his own eldest child, who has been blind since birth and is an OKU (Orang Kelainan Upaya), Mazlan is determined to bring the disability community's voice into parliament if elected.
+A notable moment in the campaign was when his child prayed in public for Mazlan's victory in the election.
+Mazlan was quoted saying that having personal experience in raising a child with a disability has given him empathy and insight into the feelings and challenges faced by parents in similar situations.
+He promised to adopt three existing rehabilitative centres in the constituency, located in Kampung Pertama, Seberang Jaya, and Kampung Tanah Liat.